Supasheet.

 -- Customer segments

-CREATE VIEW dashboards.customer_segments AS
+CREATE VIEW public.customer_segments AS

 SELECT